The purpose of this article is to explain how to pick dividend stocks as part of your dividend stock investing strategy.

 First, you need a dividend stock watch list.

-This is merely a shortlist of 5-10 dividend stocks you would like to own.
-There are several ways to develop a watch list.
+This is merely a shortlist of 5-10 companies you would like to own.
+There are several ways to identify consistent dividend-paying stocks for your investments.
+And develop your watch list from the stocks you identify.

 1. Dividend Champions List – The Dividend Champions list is a monthly publication tracking companies with a history of consistently increasing their dividends.